flowground/amazonaws-com-discovery-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateTags
-### Creates one or more tags for configuration items.
+> Creates one or more tags for configuration items.
 Tags are metadata that help you categorize IT assets.
-This API accepts a list of multiple configuration items.
+This API accepts a list of multiple configuration items.<br/>

 #### Input Parameters
 * `Action` - _required_